ncbi/sra-human-scrubber/README.md

 ## ncbi::sra-human-scrubber
 ### Description
-A tool based on STAT ([manuscript in submission](https://biorxiv.org/cgi/content/short/2021.02.16.431451v1)) that will take as input a fastq file, and produce as output a fastq.clean file in which all reads identified as potentially of human origin are removed.
+The human read removal tool (HRRT) is based on the SRA Taxonomy Analysis Tool ([manuscript in submission](https://biorxiv.org/cgi/content/short/2021.02.16.431451v2)) that will take as input a fastq file, and produce as output a fastq.clean file in which all reads identified as potentially of human origin are removed.
+### Overview
+Briefly, the HRRT is based on a k-mer database that is constructed from the k-mers derived from all human RefSeq records and subtracts the library of k-mers generated from all non-Eukaryota RefSeq records.
+The remaining set of k-mers are the database used to ID human reads by the removal tool.
+This means it tends to be aggressive about identifying human reads since it contains not only human-specific k-mers, but also k-mers common to primates, mammals, and other lineages further up the Eukaryotic tree.
+However, it is also fairly conservative at maintaining any viral or bacterial clinical pathogen sequences.
+It takes a fastq file as input, removes any reads with hits to the 'human' k-mer database and outputs a fastq.clean with the identified human reads removed.
 ### Quick Start
-* For user simplicity this repo is release only, so that the human scrubber db, binary aligns_to, and necessary scripts are downloaded as a gzipped tar file.
-* Create directory `scrubber`
+* Clone the repo to directory `scrubber`.
-* `pushd` or `cd` to directory `scrubber`
+* `pushd` or `cd` to directory `scrubber`.
-* Download {release.tar.gz}
-* tar -zxvf {release.tar.gz}
+* Execute `./init_db.sh` in directory `scrubber` - this will retrieve the pre-built db from ftp and place it in the directory `scubber/data` where it needs to be located.

 ### Usage